 Last Updated on

-When people first get into music production, one of the first investments they’ll make is in a DAW (digital audio workstation) – this means they will buy an interface, some software, and some monitors.
+When people first get into music production, one of the first investments they’ll make is in a DAW (digital audio workstation) – this means they will buy an audio interface, some software, and some monitors.

 In my case, I bought an MBox 2 Pro Factory with ProTools LE 7 over 10 years ago.
 It’s a great way to start, and today it’s significantly cheaper to pick something up that is newer and better.
+There’s also plenty of resources out there to learn what you need to know.

 However, you may find it won’t take long before you’re trying to figure out how to expand the number of simultaneous inputs you have.
 Especially if you are trying to record drums, record a band live off the floor, or use multiple microphones on the same source to blend and shape your tone.